presidentbeef/brat/quickstart.md

 x.another "me"
 {% endhighlight %}

-_For ease of use, -> actually returns the 'value' in a variable, it just happens to usually be a method._
+_For ease of use, -> actually returns the 'value' in a variable, so you can use it with functions or objects without getting into trouble._

 {% highlight ruby %}
 w = 1